MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 6. Diego has been promoted to Billing Administrator, but since this role does not appear in the list of commonly used roles, scroll down and select **Show all by category**.

-7. In the list of roles that are sorted by category, scroll down to the **Other** category, select the **Billing Administrator** check box, and then select **Save changes**.
-Note the **Admin roles updated** message that appears at the top of the pane once the changes are saved.
+7. In the list of roles that are sorted by category, scroll down to the **Other** category, select the **Billing Administrator** check box, and then select **Save changes**. <br/>

+	**Tip:** Note the message that appears at the top of the pane once the admin role change is saved.
+This message provides the following best practice that you should keep in mind as you maintain administrative roles in your real-world deployments: **Give users only the access they need by assigning the least-permissive role.**

 8. On the **Manage admin roles** window, select the **X** in the upper-right corner of the screen to close it.
 This returns you to the **Active users** list.